alwinjose682/css/README.md

     - Cashflow enrichment
     - Cashflow confirmation
-    - Cashflow netting or aggregation(realtime)
+    - Cashflow netting or aggregation into Payment(realtime on cashflow confirmation)
     - Payment release

 **NOTE:**

 - The CSS project is divided into multiple modules each having a separate git repository.
 - This repository groups together all the CSS repositories and does not contain any code.
 - Detailed documentation for each component along with its code is within the component's specific repository.
-Example, for documentation and code of cashflow-consumer, click on the cashflow-consumer repository
+Example, for documentation and code of cashflow-consumer, check [cashflow-consumer] repository
-- The steps to build and run CSS are given at the bottom

 **What is completed?**